 The relevance between features (f) and their target classes (c) is measured by Pearson Correlation Coefficient (PCC).
 To maximize the relevance, it is computed as:

+PCCfi, c=1N-1k=1N(fik-fi)(ck-c)1N-1k=1N(fik-fi)21N-1k=1N(ck-c)2

+where fi=1Nk=1Nfik and c=1Nk=1Nck; N represents the number of features in the feature descriptor; fik represents the k-th value of the feature vector fi; ck represents the k-th value of the target class vector c.

-To measure the distance (or redundancy) of two feature vectors, wd, which is calculated asw
+To measure the distance (or redundancy) of two feature vectors, we used the Euclidean distance function, which is calculated as:

+R=1Mj=1MEDfi,fj

+where M is the number of samples in the feature descriptor; EDfi,fj represents the Euclidean distance function, which is represented by:

+EDfi,fj=k=1N(fik-fjk)2

+Then use the correlation function PCCfi, c and the distance function EDfi,fj to calculate the maximum correlation and distance, which is represented by:max(PCCfi, c+ 1Mj=1MEDfi,fj)

 By applying the MRMD method to our feature set, we can obtain a ranked list of features, where the higher ranked features have a better trade-off between maximum correlation and minimum redundancy.
 On other words, higher the feature ranks, more important it is.

 Random Forest (RF)